fedenunez/creative-theme-jekyll/bli-guides/index.md

 # BeoLiving Intelligence Guides

 This section has all guides you must-do read for a completely and adequate usage of _BeoLiving Intelligence_.
-Guides are showed in an specific order for adequate understanding.
+Guides are shown in an specific order for adequate understanding.

 ## Table of contents